 Amy Holland started out in the music business when she was just a teen, eventually scoring a hit single with 1980’s ‘How Do I Survive?’
-It would mark the beginning of a long, diverse, and too often interrupted singing career that would see her record songs for movies such as Scarface and St Elmo’s Fire, write songs that were recorded by the likes of Judy Collins and Nancy Sinatra, and work with a young singer and keyboard player named Michael McDonald, now a musical legend, and her husband of 34 years.
+It would mark the beginning of a long, diverse, and too often interrupted singing career that would see her record songs for movies such as Scarface and St Elmo’s Fire, write others that were recorded by the likes of Judy Collins and Nancy Sinatra, and work with a young singer and keyboard player named Michael McDonald, now a musical legend and her husband of 34 years.

-Her latest studio album is called Light On My Path, and it enlists the help of musical luminaries like David Crosby, Toto’s Joseph Williams and Steve Porcaro, David Pack of Ambrosia, and of course, McDonald.
+Her latest studio album is called Light On My Path, and it enlists the help of musical luminaries such as David Crosby, Toto’s Joseph Williams and Steve Porcaro, David Pack of Ambrosia, and of course, McDonald.
 Paul Zollo of AmericanSongwriter.com says, ”If you crave…serious songwriting and sumptuous voices in harmony, this is an album you will cherish.”

 In this conversation, Amy discusses the album, her cancer fight, Dick Clark, how the Beach Boys factored into her career, her mother’s (and mother in law’s) review of Scarface, and how her husband stalks her while she’s shopping.